SRDJAN SASO BSc MRCS MRCOG DIPM PhD

-Srdjan Saso qualified from Imperial College London, School of Medicine in 2007.
-He completed basic training in Northwick Park and St. Mary's Hospitals before being appointed to the North West Thames Deanery Obstetrics and Gynaecology programme in 2009.
+Dr Saso qualified from Imperial College London, School of Medicine.
+He completed basic training in Northwick Park and St. Mary's Hospitals before being appointed to the North West Thames Deanery Obstetrics and Gynaecology programme.

 In addition, he was an Academic Gynaecology Fellow in the Department of Gynecologic Oncology, Indiana University School of Medicine, Indianapolis, USA between October-November 2012 under the supervision of Professor Giuseppe Del Priore.

 et al., 2023, Systematic review and meta-analysis: does pre-implantation genetic testing for aneuploidy at the blastocyst stage improve live birth rate?, J Assist Reprod Genet, Vol:40, Pages:2297-2316